 eXtended Reality (XR) is a ‘catch-all’ term for technologies that enhance or replace our view of the world.
 This is often through overlaying or immersing computer text and graphics into real-world and virtual environments, or even a combination of both.

-VR completely replaces a user’s view, immersing them within a computer-generated virtual environment.
+Virtual reality (VR) completely replaces a user’s view, immersing them within a computer-generated virtual environment.
 This type of XR technology has existed for a while, with gradual improvements.
-It is used primarily for entertainment experiences, such as gaming, concerts, films, or sports but also accelerating into the social domain.
+It is used primarily for entertainment experiences, such as gaming, concerts, films, or sports but it’s also accelerating into the social domain.
 For VR, the immersive entertainment experiences will require capabilities like HD rendering pipeline, volumetric capture, 6DoF motion tracking, and facial expression capture.

 Finally, VR devices are now enhancing video conferencing experiences through platforms like RecRoom that enable virtual meet-ups in different virtual worlds.
 RecRoom, which now supports the Oculus Quest, was featured in episode three of Arm’s New Reality series in 2020 that discussed immersive experiences with VR.